Mr. Truong Sy Ba shared at the workshop - Photo: DS

 From specific stories like A An rice, many businesses expect that brand building and penetration into demanding markets will be promoted more strongly in the coming time, when Resolution 68 on self-reliant economic development is effectively implemented.

-However, Mr. Nguyen Quoc Ky - Chairman of Vietravel - said that the important thing is not only the issuance of policies, but also the implementation capacity.
+However, Mr. Nguyen Quoc Ky - Chairman of Vietravel - said that the important thing is not only the issuance of policies, but also the ability to implement them.
 "The effectiveness of policies will be partly assessed by the speed of their introduction to the market.
 Without a specific plan to transform resolutions into legal documents, it will be very difficult to realize them," Mr. Ky said.

 The Chairman of Vietravel also said that the implementation needs to choose the right point to focus on institutionalization, instead of spreading out, the businesses themselves must also restructure and manage transparently because "if you are afraid of transparency, how can you grow?"